tldr-pages/tldr/pages/common/rsync.md

 > Does not allow transfer between two remote hosts
 > Can transfer single files or files matched by pattern

-- transfer file from local to remote host
+- transfer file from local to remote host, it supports regex.

 `rsync {{path_to_file}} {{remote_host_name}}:{{remote_host_location}}`